AssetFetch/spec/spec.md

 Fetch the file using the instructions in the `file_fetch.*` datablock and place it in a temporary location.

-Then fully unpack the contents of the archive into the implementation directory using the `local_path` in the `file_handle` datablock as the sub-path.
+The client MUST unpack the full contents of the archive root into the implementation directory using the `local_path` in the `file_handle` datablock as the sub-path inside the implementation directory.

 #### 9.3.3.4.
 Handling for `archive_unpack_referenced`